Fair Machine Learning Under Partial Compliance: Related Work

-\citet{arrow1973theory} famously criticized Becker's model, suggesting that discrimination thus characterized would decrease competitiveness and be driven out of the market, suggesting instead to focus on models of discrimination driven by imperfect information.
-Along these lines, \citet{phelps1972statistical} introduced a \textit{statistical} model for discrimination in hiring, in which it is caused by differences in the difficulty of accurately measuring the true skill level of each group of employees. \citet{aigner1977statistical} build on this idea, emphasizing that economic discrimination ought to be measured by differential treatment based on true skill.
+\citet{arrow1973theory} famously criticized Becker's model, arguing that discrimination thus characterized would decrease competitiveness and be driven out of the market, suggesting instead to focus on models of discrimination driven by imperfect information.
+Along these lines, \citet{phelps1972statistical} introduced a \textit{statistical} model for discrimination in hiring, whereby disparities emerge due to differences in the difficulty of measuring the true skill level of each group of employees. \citet{aigner1977statistical} build on this idea, arguing that economic discrimination ought to be measured by differential treatment conditioning on true skill.
 By contrast, we take no position on whether observed scores accurately reflect the employee's true skill level.
 Finally, \citet{coate1993will} address the long-term efficacy of affirmative-action policies, finding that, depending on specific parameter settings in their model, affirmative action can either eliminate stereotypes, or appear to confirm (untrue) negative stereotypes.
 As our ``fairness intervened" models are functionally affirmative-action policies, we also explore the long-term dynamics of such policies.
-However, our work focuses on the impacts of many employers adopting different policies on binary hiring decisions, not on concerns regarding stereotypes or wages.
+By contrast, we focus on the impacts of many employers adopting different policies on binary hiring decisions, not on concerns regarding stereotypes or wages.